Primary lateral sclerosis

-Symptoms and signs
+Signs and symptoms

 Onset of PLS usually occurs spontaneously after age 50 and progresses gradually over a number of years, or even decades.
 The disorder usually begins in the legs, but it may start in the tongue or the hands.
 Symptoms may include difficulty with balance, weakness and stiffness in the legs, and clumsiness.
 Other common symptoms are spasticity (involuntary muscle contraction due to the stretching of muscle, which depends on the velocity of the stretch) in the hands, feet, or legs, foot dragging, and speech and swallowing problems due to involvement of the facial muscles.
 Breathing may also become compromised in the later stages of the disease, causing those patients who develop ventilatory failure to require noninvasive ventilatory support.
 Hyperreflexia is another key feature of PLS as seen in patients presenting with the Babinski's sign.
 Some people present with emotional lability and bladder urgency, and occasionally people with PLS experience mild cognitive changes detectable on neuropsychological testing, particularly on measures of executive function.

 PLS is not considered hereditary when onset is in adulthood; however, juvenile primary lateral sclerosis (JPLS) has been linked to a mutation in the ALS2 gene which encodes the cell-signalling protein alsin.

 The issue of whether PLS exists as a different entity from ALS is not clear, as some patients initially diagnosed as having PLS ultimately develop lower motor neuron signs.
 When this happens it is classed as ALS.